deeptir18/cornflakes-scripts/README.md

 | --- | ----------- |
 | Figure 8 |`/mydata/$USER/expdata/twitter_redis/plots/min_num_keys_4000000/value_size_0/ignore_sets_False/ignore_pps_True/distribution_exponential/baselines_p99_cr.pdf` |

-To see a median latency graph, replace `p99` with `median` in any of the graph paths (these were not reported in the paper).
+To see a median latency graph, replace `p99` with `median` in the graph paths (this were not reported in the paper).

 ### Expected Figures (from paper)
 ![Figure 8](fig8.pdf)